AI Application Gives Users Real-Time Feedback on the Level of Peace in the Social Media Videos They Watch: Methods: YouTube data

 In parallel with the GoEmotions analysis, we explored the capabilities of Large Language Models (LLMs) to score transcripts along the same peace dimensions.
 Our methodology evolved through several stages of prompt engineering, moving from a general-purpose prompt to a final, sophisticated model that synthesized textual data with quantitative emotional analysis.

-\paragraph{Initial Prompting (News Media Framework)} We initially adapted a comprehensive prompt designed for a related project analyzing formal news articles (PIR/NIR concepts).
+\paragraph{Initial Prompting (news media framework)} We initially adapted a comprehensive prompt designed for a related project analyzing formal news articles analyzing positive and negative intergroup reciprocity \cite{Kevin_RAG}.
 This prompt, tested on models such as OpenAI's GPT-3 and GPT-4-mini, was highly detailed.
 It provided a role for the AI (``media analyst''), a +5 to -5 scoring scale, and multiple, detailed examples for each of the five dimensions.

 While effective for structured news text, this prompt proved \emph{overly complex and ill-suited} for the conversational, faster-paced, and stylistically different nature of YouTube video transcripts.
 The extensive rules and examples did not generalize well to the broader domains, leading to inconsistent and unreliable scoring.